How To Set Up Vendors in QuickBooks Online

 Why Setting Up Vendors in QuickBooks Is Important

-Setting up vendors in QuickBooks will save time when you enter a bill.
+QuickBooks Online, our leading small business accounting software, makes it easy to enter a bill when you have vendors set up within the platform.
 Instead of inputting all the details of a bill, you can select the vendor from a drop-down list, and many of the fields will auto-populate.

 Wrap Up

 You now know how to set up vendors in QuickBooks Online.
-The next tutorial in our QuickBooks Online Training Course is How To Create Estimates in QuickBooks Online, which will cover how to create quotes and bids to send to customers.
+The next tutorial in our training course is how to create estimates in QuickBooks Online, which will cover how to create quotes and bids to send to customers.